 Lettu, lätty, plätty, ohukainen and räiskäle.
 What are these Finnish words?
 They all mean the same thing: the incredibly delicious, thin, Finnish pancake.
 It’s a must to try when in Finland!

-You know that popular question “What would you eat as your last meal?“.
-I know my answer in a heartbeat – definitely Finnish pancakes with berry jam and whipped cream.
+You know that popular question “What would you eat as your last meal“, right?
+My answer in a heartbeat: Finnish pancakes with strawberry jam and whipped cream!

 Näytä tämä julkaisu Instagramissa.